LLNL/Abmarl/docs/src/gridworld.rst

 Abmarl provides a GridWorld Simulation Framework for setting up grid-based Agent Based Simulations, which can be connected to Reinforcement Learning algorithms through Abmarl's :ref:`AgentBasedSimulation <abs>` interface.
+The GridWorld Simulation Framework is a "grey box": we assume users have working knowledge of Python and object-oriented programming.
+Using the ref:`built in features <>` requires minimal knowledge, but extending them and creating new features requires more knowledge.

-TODO: Talk about how the GSF requires knolwedge of python and oo programming.
+In addition to the design documentation below, see the :ref:`GridWorld tutorials <>` for in-depth examples on using and extending the GridWorld Simulation Framework.

 Framework Design
 ----------------